Difference between Insolvency vs Bankruptcy

 What is Bankruptcy?

 It is the final state when other attempts fail to clear the debt.
 In Bankruptcy the company itself declares insolvent by going to court.
 There are two forms of bankruptcy: reorganization and liquidation bankruptcy.
 Reorganization bankruptcy means reorganizing a person or company’s debt.
 Liquidation bankruptcy means a person/business sells its assets to meet the debt.
-Bankruptcy can be issued in two ways: When a person himself files declaring himself bankrupt known as ‘Debtors Petition’.When the court issues an order and declares a company or an individual bankrupt known as Sequestration order.
+Bankruptcy can be issued in two ways: When a person himself files declaring himself bankrupt known as ‘Debtors Petition’.When the court issues an order and declares a company or an individual bankrupt known as a Sequestration order.

 Head to Head Comparision Between Insolvency vs Bankruptcy (Infographics)